mrpantsuit/javactor/README.md

 * Make supervisor decisions simply by implementing a method annotated with <code>@OnException</code>
 * Annotations for all the standard actor life cycle events, e.g., <code>@PostStart</code>
 * Builder DSL for sending messages, e.g., <code>ctx.msg(new MyMessage()).to(someOtherActor).sender(replyTo).fireAndForget()</code>
 * Safety for message sends that should receive a response, e.g., <code>ctx.msg(xxx).to(someActor).request(ReplyMsg.class)</code>.
 Javactor will ensure that the sender has a corresponding handle method for the reply message type.
-It will also ensure the sender handles a timeout message, which is sent if the reply does not arrive within a timeout.
+It will also ensure the sender handles a timeout message, which is sent if the reply does not arrive within a default or specified timeout.
 * Builder DSL for scheduling messages, e.g., <code>ctx.schedule(new MyMessage()).to(ctx.self()).delay(1, TimeUnit.SECONDS).period(2, TimeUnit.MINUTES).go()</code>

 Performance
 -----------

-Javactor uses reflection to invoke methods, so there would be some performance penalty.
+Javactor uses reflection to invoke handler methods, which entails a performance penalty.
 Also, there is some memory overhead on each actor; I have tried to keep this to a minimum.
 The degree of these effects is not yet known, as I have yet to measure them.
 This will not be a concern, of course, for applications using the actor pattern for purposes of concurrency correctness and resilience, rather than performance.

 Creating javactors
 ------------------